Professional Development for Student Success Archive

 As the CSU continues teaching in a remote environment this fall, STEM faculty are seeking ways to enable students to experience scientific inquiry and discovery.
 To support these efforts, the Chancellor's Office has purchased a site license with Labster, which provides access to a vast library of advanced lab simulations.

-In this webcast, Dr. Kambiz Hamadani, Professor of Biochemisty at CSU San Marcos, and Dr. Cindy Malone, Professor of Biology at CSU Northridge, demonstrate how they use virtual labs to reimagine STEM education and discuss the impact on student learning and engagement both prior to and during the COVID-19 pandemic.
+In this webcast, Dr. Kambiz Hamadani, Professor of Biochemistry at CSU San Marcos, and Dr. Cindy Malone, Professor of Biology at CSU Northridge, demonstrate how they use virtual labs to reimagine STEM education and discuss the impact on student learning and engagement both prior to and during the COVID-19 pandemic.
 Leslie Kennedy, Senior Director of Academic Technology Services, answers questions about taking advantage of the systemwide site license.

 View the recording.